Peter Wilson

 Pebbles from a Northern Shore

 A baker's dozen of stories, some very short, some quite long, of times past, present or possible future, ranging from an imagined childhood, through adolescence and maturity, to old age, death and beyond.
-Mostly optimistic and
+Mostly optimistic and light-hearted though with an occasional touch of the weird or macabre.

-Peter Wilson’s tag cloud
+Peter D Wilson's tag cloud